cheinu-mike/vulkan_test/README.md

 works for compilation on ubuntu 19, with the aforementioned libraries installed of course.

 ## Problems to Fix
+1. Set VkDevice to detect and take in multiple vulkan compatible devices
 1. The number of Vkimage structs should correspond to the amount of imagecount that you get from vkGetSwapchainImagesKHR(VKdevice, Vkswapchainkhr, &Swapchain_ImageCount, VkImageCreateInfo.data())??
 1. Same thing as above for VkImageViews????????
 1. Figure out what is meant by compiling the shaders, creating shader modules, etc